consoledotdev/home/content/code-collaboration-pair-programming/_index.md

 separate browser tab (even when using the browser based IDE from CodeTogether) and closing the IDE also disconnects the call.

-In addition to the above capabilities, it offers a unique “rooms” feature.
-Participants can work together in the same room (all sharing a common [caret](https://en.wikipedia.org/wiki/Caret_navigation) position and text selections), or in a different room to work solely without disrupting the workflow of other participants.
+In addition to the above capabilities, it offers a unique “virtual cursors” feature.
+Participants can work together (using a common [caret](https://en.wikipedia.org/wiki/Caret_navigation) position and text selections), or switch to "pseudo alone mode" to work alone (if session permissions allow) without disrupting the workflow of other participants.

 {{< div--close >}}